NextMonthLab/icemaker/DEBUGGING.md

-# NextScene Debugging Guide
+# NextMonth Debugging Guide

-This document describes the built-in debugging and diagnostic tools available in NextScene.
+This document describes the built-in debugging and diagnostic tools available in NextMonth.

 ## Quick Reference